SunilKaushik02/Sentiment-Analysis/README.md

 # Sentiment-Analysis
-##Web crawler to scrape e-commerce site to analyze review of a dog product.
+## Objective: Web crawler to scrape e-commerce site to analyze review of a dog product.

 Recently, on March 3, 2021 there was a class action suit followed by news in the US that **Seresto**, a dog/cat collar, to prevent fleas and ticks had started developing allergies on the users of the collar.
 This event led US Parliamentary Committee